A Capitol Hill romance: ‘Found love in a hopeless place’

 “I take full responsibility for it,” said Andy, who, not wanting to appear overeager, took a friend’s bad advice to wait three days.
 “I’m glad she didn’t delete my contact.”

 More dates followed — wine and cheese at her apartment, a bar hangout with Gloria’s numerous friends giving Andy a careful once-over.
 At work in the Rayburn building there was instant, joyful recognition.
-They grabbed lunch in the basement Subway sandwich shop and confided about the stresses of trying to make progress in a dysfunctional Congress during walk-and-talks down the long corridors.
+They grabbed lunch in the basement Subway sandwich shop and confided in each other about the stresses of trying to make progress in a dysfunctional Congress during walk-and-talks down the long corridors.

 “It definitely made the Hill a little easier, because we always had each other,” Andy said.

 In September 2020, they made the leap and bought a condo together.
 Then in January came an even bigger commitment — a brown Labrador named Barry (formally known as Barack Obama Nlewedim Eichar, or BONE).
-They spent weekends at Andy’s aunt and uncle’s house in Virginia’s Fauquier County, nested together during the pandemic and then celebrated their vaccinated freedom with a trip to Cancún.
+They spent weekends at Andy’s aunt and uncle’s house in Virginia’s Fauquier County, nested together in the pandemic and then celebrated their vaccinated freedom with a trip to Cancún.
 Bonded by their mutual love of family, they spent holidays in Hartford and Raleigh.

 On Jan.
 6, their deepening love was brought into relief.
-As armed insurgents attacked the Capitol, Gloria was locked down in the Longworth House Office Building while Andy, off from work, anxiously watched the violence unfold at home.
+As insurgents attacked the Capitol, Gloria was locked down in the Longworth House Office Building while Andy, off from work, anxiously watched the violence unfold at home.
 “We didn’t know at the time whether they were going to be able to break through and get to the Longworth building,” Gloria said.

 “I was just so worried about Gloria, and scared.
 I didn’t know what was going on,” Andy said.